ndsev/mapget/docs/mapget-api.md

 - **Request body:** none
 - **Response:** `application/json` array of datasource descriptors

 Each item contains map ID, available layers and basic metadata.
+Each layer entry includes its type, `zoomLevels`, `coverage`, staged-loading metadata (`stages`, optional `stageLabels`, `highFidelityStage`) and feature-type information.
 This endpoint is typically used by frontends to discover which maps and layers can be requested via `/tiles`.

 ## `/tiles` – stream tiles (HTTP)